 Staff, working with Children in Care, understand their responsibility for keeping CIC safe; the care arrangements for the child and the role of the virtual school.
-All staff have undergone CIC training.
+A lead teacher has had appropriate training.

 Section 11: Safer Recruitment and Safer Working practices